sharetribe/sharetribe/README.md

 ## Contributing

 Would you like to make Sharetribe better?
-[Here's a basic guide](CONTRIBUTING.md).
+[Follow these steps](CONTRIBUTING.md).

 ## Translation